databrary/design/ridir-16/narrative.md

 This proposal seeks support for specific enhancements to the Databrary (databrary.org) digital library that will make it easier for researchers who use video and audio recordings to study behavior to find, access and reuse relevant segments.
 We will do so by making the library interoperable with the dominant software tools used today by human coders for annotating video and by electronically capturing and indexing these data and other metadata researchers already have at hand.

+(*I still feel like the above is setting up a big problem (discoverability of datasets) and then not doing anything to actually address it, but instead proposing something that makes the problem worse (increasing fragmentation) without actually mentioning existing solutions (re3data.org).
+If we're going to try to sell this as a discoverability problem, we need to build other things to try to address it.*)

 Video constitutes a primary means of recording behavior in home, lab, classroom and museum settings for hundreds of researchers in the developmental and learning sciences and in other fields from anthropology to linguistics, ethology to human-computer interaction.
-Its popularity arises in part because video powerfully depicts the ways that behavior unfolds in real time and how it changes across development.
+Video is popular largely because it powerfully captures behavior unfolding in real time and can depict how it changes across development.
-High quality video can be collected with inexpensive devices available to most researchers, including those who lack substantial resources for research.
+High quality video can be collected with inexpensive devices available to most researchers, including those who lack substantial research resources.
 Further, video collected for one purpose can be readily re-used for other purposes beyond those envisioned by the original researchers (e.g., Raudies et al. 2012; Gilmore et al. 2015; others), usually without the need for extensive metadata.

+(*Doesn't it look bad only to be citing the PI's own papers?
+Or will a more thourough lit review follow?*)

 To characterize and quantify behavioral patterns in video requires that researchers apply text or numeric codes to time-delimited segments of video.
 Most researchers use paper and pencil, spreadsheet software, or tools specialized for coding video (Gilmore & Adolph, 2016) for this purpose.
-A recent survey of the developmental science community by the applicants (Gilmore & Adolph, 2016) suggests that the majority of researchers collecting video use or have used one or more specialized video coding tools (Datavyu, ELAN, Mangold Interact, Noldus Observer, Transana).
+A recent survey of the developmental science community by the applicants (Gilmore & Adolph, 2016 (*which publication are these referencing?*)) suggests that the majority of researchers collecting video use or have used one or more specialized video coding tools (Datavyu, ELAN, Mangold Interact, Noldus Observer, Transana) (*needs integrating with previous sentence*).
 These tools enable specially trained cadres of research assistants to move backwards and forwards through digital videos at varied speeds of playback and apply annotations or codes to selected points or segments in time.
 The annotations are saved electronically, time-locked to the video segments to which they apply.
-Thus coded, the data files contain information about who did what when, and sometimes for how long.
+Thus coded, the data files contain information about the behaviors of participants, including who was involved, what happened, when, and sometimes for how long.

 Some labs make multiple passes through the same videos, extracting new information with each pass.
 The passes may be represented as new columns in special-purpose spreadsheets or new timelines or tiers of annotations.